Gantry¶

 With Gantry, on the other hand, that same workflow simplifies down to this:

-Write a PIP
+(Optional) Write a

-file, a condaenvironment.yml
+file, a PIPrequirements.txt

-file, or asetup.py
+file, a or condaenvironment.yml

-file.Commit and push your changes.
+file to specify your Python environment.Commit and push your changes.

 Submit and track a Beaker experiment with the